Gal of Constant Sorrow: Plot

+Production

+In an interview in June 2015, executive producer Al Jean said that Kate McKinnon would guest star in an episode as a homeless woman with musician Natalie Maines providing her singing voice.
+Maines previously appeared as herself as part of The Chicks, credited as The Dixie Chicks, in the nineteenth season episode "Papa Don't Leech."
+Jean described the character as the opposite of Bleeding Gums Murphy, and although Lisa would help with her music career, it would not progress the same way.

+Musician Bob Boilen appeared as himself, who hosts a radio show in Springfield called "Mountain Trax."

+Cultural references

+"Started from the Bottom" by Drake plays while Bart spends his money.
+Lisa's imagination during Hettie's first song shows Apu and two of his children in the same pose as Migrant Mother by Dorothea Lange.
+On the concert stage, Hettie sings a parody of "Down in the River to Pray."
+Over the end credits, Hettie sings a parody of "The Big Rock Candy Mountains."

 Reception

 "Gal of Constant Sorrow" scored a 1.4 rating and was watched by 3.10 million viewers, making it Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
 Club gave the episode a B+ stating, "For all the griping about The Simpsons overstaying its welcome, it doesn’t take much for the show to win back viewers’ trust and affection.
 The characters and pieces are all in place, just waiting for the right tune to start moving in a semblance of their former hilarious harmony.
 For the second episode this season, credited writer Carolyn Omine pitches her script with a deftness and an understanding of the Simpsons that makes an episode fairly sing."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He stated that the episode was evenly paced and highlighted the heroin twist.
+He also praised the song lyrics.